 Every time you check your portfolio, invite your child to join you to see how her stocks are doing.
 In the future you can transfer her investments into a separate account.

 2. Set up a grownup trading account with training wheels

 If you want to give a young person an investment account she can call her own, a custodial account is the way to go.
-(It’s as easy to open as a bank account, and you can do it at a low-fee, low-minimum online discount broker, like Fidelity, TD Ameritrade and Charles Schwab.)
+(It’s as easy to open as a bank account, and you can do it at a low-fee, low-minimum online discount broker, like Fidelity, or TD Ameritrade.)